 2011- For a second year, Ocean's photography is accepted for CurateNYC, an city-wide juried artist competition, and is exhibited at Corridor Gallery in Chelsea.

-  2011--Ocean has his second solo exhibition Diasporan Views at Sister's uptown Cultural spot, NYC
+2011--Ocean has his second solo exhibition Diasporan Views at Sister's uptown Cultural Center, NYC

 2014--Fotofestiwal, 13th Annual International Photo festival, Lodz, Poland.
 Curated by Jamel Shabazz/Produced by United Photo Industries (UPI)

 2014--Solo Exhibition: Peekskill Through My Eyes, Chamber of Commerce, Peekskill, New York.

 2015--Solo Exhibition: Peekskill Through My Eyes, Dylan's Wine Cellar, Peekskill, New York.